Frequently Asked Questions – CNC Intelligence

 General Overview

-CNC Intelligence is a licensed private investigation firm that specializes in tracing digital assets and uncovering cryptocurrency fraud.
-We provide forensic blockchain analysis, financial tracing, and actionable intelligence for law enforcement, lawyers, businesses, and individuals impacted by cybercrime.
+CNC Intelligence is a licensed private investigation firm that provides tracing, cyber-forensics, and investigative services involving digital assets.
+Services requiring PI licensing are performed strictly under applicable state authorizations.
+We deliver forensic blockchain analysis, financial tracing, and actionable intelligence for law enforcement, lawyers, businesses, and individuals impacted by cybercrime.

 No. CNC Intelligence is neither a law firm nor a recovery company.
-We are licensed investigators.
-Our job is to uncover the path of stolen or lost digital assets and provide professional reports that legal teams and law enforcement can use to pursue recovery through official channels.
+We are a licensed investigation firm.
+Services requiring PI authorization are conducted strictly within applicable legal boundaries.
+Our broader team includes cyber-forensics analysts and blockchain tracing experts.
+Our role is to uncover the path of stolen or lost digital assets and provide professional reports that legal teams and law enforcement can use to pursue recovery through official channels.

 We operate globally with investigators licensed in the United States, Israel, and the United Kingdom.
 We serve clients worldwide, both remotely and through our offices.